DeepLabCut/DeepLabCut/docs/functionDetails.md

 configuration files contain meta information with regard to the parameters of the feature detectors.
 Key parameters are listed in Box 2.

 At this step, the ImageNet pre-trained ResNet-50, ResNet-101 and ResNet-152 weights will be downloaded.
 If they do not download (you will see this downloading in the terminal, then you may not have permission to do so (something we have seen with some Windows users - see the **[WIKI troubleshooting for more help!](https://github.com/AlexEMG/DeepLabCut/wiki/Troubleshooting-Tips)**).

 If you are labeling adult human data, you may also want to use a human-pretrained network.
 A ResNet-101 pre-trained on MPII is available.
+You can use the following notebook to create a project that uses this network, [HUMAN DEMO](https://github.com/AlexEMG/DeepLabCut/blob/master/examples/Human_Project_DEMO.ipynb), or you can add the pretrained model manually to the correct folder (then to use them, set the path to the model as described in Box 2!)

 Download it and move to the pretrained folder (this will be in your site-packages, under ``../pose-tensorflow/models/pretrained``).
 Download with the following commands in the terminal:
  ```
     curl -L -O https://datasets.d2.mpi-inf.mpg.de/deepercut-models-tensorflow/mpii-single-resnet-101.data-00000-of-00001
     curl -L -O https://datasets.d2.mpi-inf.mpg.de/deepercut-models-tensorflow/mpii-single-resnet-101.meta
     curl -L -O https://datasets.d2.mpi-inf.mpg.de/deepercut-models-tensorflow/mpii-single-resnet-101.index
  ```
- See Box 2 on how to specify which network is loaded for training.
+ See Box 2 on how to specify which network is loaded for training:

 <p align="center">
 <img src="https://static1.squarespace.com/static/57f6d51c9f74566f55ecf271/t/5c40efbebba223730882c2de/1547759656324/Box2-01.png?format=1000w" width="90%">